masdeseiscaracteres/ugarit/data_science/tasks_and_methods.md

   - Limitations: uses a local context
 - [Glove (Global vectors)](https://nlp.stanford.edu/pubs/glove.pdf): tries to approximate the logarithm of the co-ocurrences matrix as the product of two matrices plus some bias terms.
 Co-ocurrences count is upper bounded to avoid most frequent co-ocurrences dominating the factorization.
 - FastText: generalization of word2vec.
 Takes all character n-grams (for example, n from 3 to 6) for each word and learns an embedding for each n-gram.
 The logistic regressor is fed with a vector created as the sum of the embeddings found in a word.
 Complexity reduction is achieved by using hashing techniques after random projection.
-  - Advantages: faster, also models words outside our dictionary (OOV, out-of-vocabulary words)
+  - Advantages: faster, also models words outside our dictionary (OOV, out-of-vocabulary words).
+Usually works well for small datasets.
+Word2vec is preferable in large datasets.

 Embeddings can be evaluated: